oldpwd/cookiemanager/README.md

 Timeouts: config/timeout.php

 -----------------------------------
-Intigration
+Using
 -----------------------------------
+Setup websites + layout + cookie-codes in admin
-Add tag to your website
+Add the cookiemanager js-tag to your website html

 -----------------------------------
 Todo